tccole23/latin102/translation2.md

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice). - singular, perfect passive, feminine, accusative
-Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. - urn:cite2:hmt:ls.markdown:n45939
+Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. - urn:cite2:hmt:ls.markdown:n45939❌

 Identify the form of sagittis.
-Why does Hyginus use this case? - dative - because it's describing who is being peirced by them (the arrows)
+Why does Hyginus use this case? - dative - ❌ because it's describing who is being peirced by them (the arrows)

 Identify the form of moriens. - singular, present active, masculine, nominative

 Identify felle.
-Why does Hyginus use this case? - ablative - because it's describing what is happening
+Why does Hyginus use this case? - ablative - because it's describing what is happening❌

 Identify the form of tinctas. - plural, perfect passive, feminine, accusative